 Latest Canon 6D Mark II rumors: the DSLR will employ a tilting screen

-Shortly after the Photokina 2014 event, it was said that the EOS 6D Mark II was in development and that it would come packed with Dual Pixel CMOS AF technology when it becomes available on the market.
+Shortly after the Photokina 2014 event, it was said that the EOS 6D Mark II was in development

 This is a useful feature for videographers as it increases autofocus speed in Live View mode or when looking through a camera’s electronic viewfinder.
 Since the 6D Mark II will feature an optical viewfinder, then the Dual Pixel technology would only be useful through the Live View.